 Since its launch in 1982, Phoenix Industrial Park has evolved into an important economic hub along the burgeoning northern corridor of Durban.

 It is home to over 460 businesses, making it one of the largest industrial complexes in the country.
 As far back as 2013, one of the chief challenges to growth in the area has been the availability of affordable land for business expansion.

-Bridge City is the second leg of the successful Effingham joint venture public private sector partnership between Tongaat Hulett Developments and the eThekwini Municipality.
+Bridge City is the second leg of the successful Effingham joint venture public private sector partnership between Tongaat Hulett Property and the eThekwini Municipality.